PlasticSCM/UEPlasticPlugin/README.md

 - UE5.1 shipped with the version 1.6.2 with support for the new View Changelists window
 - UE5.2 & 5.3 shipped with the version 1.8.0 with support for the Shelves in the renamed View Changes window
 - UE5.4 & 5.5 shipped with the version 1.9.0 with a new View Branches window to create, switch to and merge branches.
+- UE5.6 shipped with the version 1.11.0 with the new View Changesets history, to switch to older changesets or update the workspace.

 #### Install from Fab